christofferok/laravel-emojione/README.md

 `@emojione(':smile: ❤️')` -> <img alt="😀" width="20" src="https://cdn.jsdelivr.net/emojione/assets/4.0/png/128/1f600.png"><img alt="❤️" width="20" src="https://cdn.jsdelivr.net/emojione/assets/4.0/png/128/2764.png">

+You can also use this directive to put in translated content directly `@emojioneTrans('This is a translation string :heart:')` -> This is a translation string ❤️

 🚨 The output is not escaped so be careful with what you pass into `@emojione`.

 More details about how `toImage($str)` works can be found at [https://github.com/Ranks/emojione/blob/master/examples/PHP.md](https://github.com/Ranks/emojione/blob/master/examples/PHP.md)